Confidential Position Specification

 Managing Diverse Relationships

-Is a person of high character; is consistent and acts in line with a clear and visible set of values and beliefs; deals and talks straight; is direct and truthful but at the same time can keep confidences.
+- Is a person of high character; is consistent and acts in line with a clear and visible set of values and beliefs; is direct and truthful but at the same time can keep confidences.

 Being Open and Receptive